Cloud is changing. The legacy cloud of the past is not meeting our need for speed. Organisations are moving to Modern Cloud.

 Support Constant Change, 29 September 2017

-Modern Cloud is constantly evolving, so your architecture should as well.
+Modern Cloud is constantly evolving, so your architecture should work as well.
 The concept of an evolutionary architecture is the only way to build – it’s actually what you are using if you are deployed in the Public Cloud, but you may not realize it.
 This book will teach you the correct principles.

 Designing for Security, 7 February 2014